osrf/gazebo_tutorials/install_from_source/tutorial_4-0.md

 gazebo -e dart
 ~~~

+Other packages can be added to the catkin workspace
+as long as they have a package.xml that
+lists their dependencies.

 ### Uninstalling Source-based Install

 If you need to uninstall Gazebo or switch back to a debian-based install of Gazebo when you currently have installed Gazebo from source, navigate to your source code directory's build folders and run make uninstall: